tdesposito/Website-Template/Website/README.md

 Key | Specifies
 --- | ---------
-type | Project type (static, eleventy, ...).
+type | Project type (static, eleventy, flask).
 Influences dev and build pipelines. hosting | Either 's3hosted' or 'ElasticBeanstalk'.
-So far. roleARN | The ARN of the external role for the client (or empty). httpPort | Port for the dev server (default: 8001). htmlSource | Whence source documents (default: `site`).
+So far. awsProfileName | Name of the AWS profile in ~/.aws/credentials. roleARN | The ARN of the external role for the client (or empty). httpPort | Port for the dev server (default: 8001). htmlSource | Whence source documents (default: `site`).
 For `static` sites, this is vanilla HTML.
 For `eleventy`, this is eleventy-supported source, such as MD, HTML, NJK, etc.